Quantum++: A modern C++ quantum computing library: Installation

 Next, compile the file using a C++11 compliant compiler.
-In the following I assume you use \href{https://gcc.gnu.org/}{g++}, but the building instructions are similar for other compilers.
+In the following, we assume that you use \href{https://gcc.gnu.org/}{g++}, but the building instructions are similar for other compilers.
 From the directory \verb!$HOME/testing! type

 Your compile command may differ from the above, depending on the C++ compiler and operating system.
 If everything went fine, the above command should build an executable \verb!minimal! in \verb!$HOME/testing!, which can be run by typing \verb!./minimal!.
 The output should be similar to the following: